Active Support Cache Store

 entry = handle_expired_entry(cached_entry, key, options)

-entry = nil if entry && entry.mismatched?(normalize_version(name, options))
+if entry.mismatched?(normalize_version(name, options))

 payload[:super_operation] = :fetch if payload